FrancoLiberali/cql/docs/cql/advanced_query.rst

 an error in the execution of the query that depends on the database used.

-All operators supported by cql that receive any value are available in their unsafe version after using the Unsafe() method of the FieldIs object.
+All operators supported by cql that receive any value are available in their unsafe version after using the IsUnsafe() method of the Field object.

 Unsafe conditions (raw SQL)